Rethinking The Uniformity Metric in Self-Supervised Learning: Additional synthetic studies

-\section{Correlation between $-\mathcal{L_U}$ and $-\mathcal{W}_{2}$.}
+\subsection{Correlation between $-\mathcal{L_U}$ and $-\mathcal{W}_{2}$}

-We employ synthetic experiments to study uniformity metrics across different distributions.
-In detail, we manually sample 50000 data vectors from different distributions, such as standard Gaussian distribution $\mathcal{N}(\m 0, \m \m I)$, uniform Distribution $U(\m 0, \m 1)$, the mixture of Gaussian, etc. Based on these data vectors, we estimate the uniformity of different distributions by two metrics.
-As shown in Fig.~\ref{fig:distributions}, standard Gaussian distribution achieves the maximum values by both $-\mathcal{W}_{2}$ and $-\mathcal{L_U}$, which indicates that standard Gaussian distribution could achieve larger uniformity than other distributions.
-This empirical result is consistent with the Fact~\ref{proof:maximum uniformity} that standard Gaussian distribution achieves the maximum uniformity.
+We employ synthetic experiments to study the uniformity metrics across different distributions.
+Specifically, we sample 50,000 data vectors ($m=256$) from different distributions, such as the isotropic Gaussian distribution $\mathcal{N}(\m 0, \m I)$, the uniform distribution on the hyperrectangle $[\m 0, \m 1]$, and the mixture of Gaussians, etc. Then we normalize these data vectors, and estimate the uniformity of different distributions by two metrics.
+As shown in Fig.~\ref{fig:distributions}, isotropic Gaussian distribution achieves the maximum values for both $-\mathcal{W}_{2}$ and $-\mathcal{L_U}$, which indicates that isotropic Gaussian distribution achieves larger uniformity than other distributions.
+This empirical result is consistent with Fact~\ref{proof:maximum uniformity} that the isotropic Gaussian distribution (approximately) achieves the maximum uniformity.